"The invisible and the non-existent look very much alike" - Delos McKown

 So in an attempt to help people find information on these matters we will be developing a reading and other access information list below:

-Here is a starter for you 10 books on Atheism
+Here is a starter for you: 10 books on Atheism

-Here are some F.A.C.T.S.
+You also might want to search for F.A.C.T.S.
 Freethought, Atheism, Critical Thinking and Science.